blukatdevelopment/UnchainedWorldsOld/basic_edition/player_handbook.md

 ## Arcane Magic
 <img src="https://raw.githubusercontent.com/blukatdevelopment/UnchainedWorlds/main/img/arcane_magic.jpg" style="width:300px;">

-The first time you choose this, you gain access to arcane spellcasting.
+- Expend 1 **CON** score to learn a spell from a book, scroll, or mentor
+- Cast each known spell once per rest
+- Consume D4 HP using one action to regain one expended spell
+- Use **INT** checks for arcane magic
 <br><br>
-Roll on the table below and acquire one random spell scroll.
+Roll on the table below and learn one random spell.

 | 2d6   | Effect                                     |
 |:------|:-------------------------------------------|